Balanta

 - What Brings Joy

-- Music, dance, and communal gatherings bring joy, serving as expressions of cultural identity and social cohesion.
+- Music, dance, and communal gatherings are sources of joy, reflecting the importance of social cohesion and cultural expression.

 - Celebrations Joyful Traditions

-- Festivals and ceremonies, such as harvest celebrations, are joyful occasions marked by music, dance, and feasting.
+- Festivals and ceremonies, such as rice harvest celebrations, are central to Balanta culture, marked by music, dance, and feasting.

 - Cultural Calendar And Holidays